Rob Wagner (politician)

-Robert A. Wagner (born January 10, 1973) is an American Democratic politician currently serving as President of the Oregon State Senate.
+Robert Arnold Wagner (born January 10, 1973) is an American Democratic politician currently serving as President of the Oregon State Senate.
 He represents the 19th district, which includes the cities of Durham, Lake Oswego, Rivergrove, Tualatin, West Linn, parts of southwest Portland and Tigard, as well as unincorporated parts of southwestern Clackamas County, eastern Washington County, and southern Multnomah County.

 Early life and education

 Wagner grew up in Lake Oswego and graduated from Lake Oswego High School.
 He studied at Wesleyan University and graduated from Portland State University with a degree in political science.
 He earned a masters in public policy from George Washington University.

 Career

 He served as a director of political and legislative affairs for the American Federation of Teachers and was associate vice-president for advancement at Portland Community College, overseeing the foundation, marketing and public relations.

 In December 2017, Wagner announced he left Portland Community College.